 For those with Canada's College and University Libraries

 EBSCO, an industry leader that has long invested in the library business, is investing in library leadership development.
 LLEAD is delighted and honoured that EBSCO is supporting LLEAD.
-EBSCO's support allows LLEAD to offer bursaries of up to $1000 CAD each, for LLEAD students from Canada's college and university libraries.
+EBSCO's support allows LLEAD to offer bursaries of up to $1000 CAD each for LLEAD students from Canada's college and university libraries.
 The EBSCO LLEAD Bursary provides financial assistance to Canadian librarians, information professionals or library staff members employed in a Canadian college or university library who would not otherwise have the financial means to participate in LLEAD.

 For those with BC Public Libraries

 The Public Libraries Branch will provide $1000 CAD bursaries for six students from BC's small or remote libraries who would otherwise not be able to participate.

 How to apply

 Please include a Bursary Application Letter (one page) in your application package.

 Your one-page letter should tell us: